Extended Bio

 Since I’ve grown up, I’ve been an applied math researcher and scientific software developer, mostly working on modeling and computational simulations for problems in fundamental & applied sciences.
 I’ve worked across areas — physics, biology, drug discovery, machine learning — trying to make complex systems a little more understandable (and computable).

-Employment-wise, I’m a research associate (computational science) at Flexcompute.
+I’m a computational scientist at Flexcompute.
 Here, we build industry-leading physics simulation tools for aerodynamics & multi-physics application areas.
-I work on various aspects of scientific computing & computational science, with a current focus on surface & volume meshing for computational fluid dynamics (CFD) simulations.
+I work on various aspects of scientific computing & computational science.
+I focus on geometric algorithms, their robust implementation, and performance engineering within the context of surface & volume meshing for computational fluid dynamics (CFD) simulations.

-Education-wise, I’m a part-time MS student in computer science at UMass Amherst.
-I’m a recipient of the competitive Bay State Scholar Award from UMass’s Manning College of Information and Computer Sciences.
-Before this, I earnt two BS degrees in computer science and applied mathematics, from UMass Amherst.
-In this time, I was a teaching assistant for mathematics, computer science, and computational physics courses.
+I hold a master of science in computer science from the Manning College of Information and Computer Sciences at UMass Amherst.
+My degree focused on efficient algorithm design and high performance software techniques.
+I was awarded a competitive Bay State scholarship for this degree, and earnt it while concurrently working with the team at Flexcompute.
+Before this, I earnt two bachelor of science degrees in computer science and applied mathematics, also from UMass Amherst.
+In my time at UMass, I was a teaching assistant for mathematics, computer science, and computational physics courses.

 I’m a part of the Buttenschoen Lab at UMass.
 Here, we study cell organization and other biological phenomena using mathematical & computational tools.
 My undergraduate thesis with the lab studied collective long-range migration, and the cell-cell communication mechanisms that help achieve it.

 My previous research experiences include working with Pfizer’s Scientific Computing & HPC group on quantum algorithms & mathematical optimization for computational drug discovery.
-I’ve also worked with the Fair and Explainable Decision-Making Lab at UMass on convex optimization for Fair ML, and Brown University’s PALM Research Lab on Generative ML.
+I’ve also worked with the Fair and Explainable Decision-Making Lab at UMass on convex optimization for fair machine learning models, and Brown University’s PALM Research Lab on generative machine learning.

 Updates